chunfat/algorithm-questions/hanoi-tower/README.md

     The Hanoi Tower puzzle is a typical `Divide and Conquer` Algorithm.
 We solve the small sub problem to answer the complex problem.

     1. How to solve the puzzle when there is only one disk?
-        - We move it directly form the start rod to the end rod.
+        - We move it directly from the start rod to the end rod.
     2. How to solve the 2 disks puzzle?
-        - The 1st disk is on the top of the 2nd disk
         - Free the 2nd disk by moving the 1st disk to the free rod
-        - The 2nd is is free, move it to the target rod.
+        - The 2nd disk is free, move it to the target rod.
         - Finally, we can move the 1st disk to target rod.

     Now, we have the basic ideas: